alemart/encantar-js/docs/demos.md

 # WebAR demos

 Welcome to my demo gallery!
 Here you'll find some cool examples of what you can do with MARTINS.js.
 Feel free to adapt my demos and also to study my code.

-!!! info "Derivative works"

 The Free Edition of MARTINS.js is included with my demos.
 Before creating derivative works of my demos, make sure to [pick the right edition for you](./download.md){ ._blank }.
+If you have any questions, feel free to [reach out](./contact.md){ ._blank }.

 ## Free demos